-Diffuse infection, resulting in encephalitis, sometimes affecting specific areas on the brain
+Diffuse parenchymal infection, resulting in encephalitis, sometimes affecting specific areas on the brain

-Multifocal brain involvement may also be a manifestation of acute diffuse disseminated encephalomyelitis (a postinfectious syndrome).
+Brain involvement may also be a manifestation of postinfectious mechanisms, such as acute disseminated encephalomyelitis.

 Bacteria and other infectious organisms can reach the brain and meninges in several ways:

 Direct extension of cranial infections (eg, sinusitis Sinusitis Sinusitis is inflammation of the paranasal sinuses due to viral, bacterial, or fungal infections or allergic reactions.
 Symptoms include nasal obstruction and congestion, purulent rhinorrhea... read more , osteomyelitis Osteomyelitis Osteomyelitis is inflammation and destruction of bone caused by bacteria, mycobacteria, or fungi.
 Common symptoms are localized bone pain and tenderness with constitutional symptoms (in acute... read more )